dalong0514/readnotes/20210102原文复制/2021159Plato-and-the-Nerd/2021159Plato-and-the-Nerd0301.md

 Consider synthetic biology, which is concerned with designing artificial biological systems.
 This field is less focused on explaining naturally occurring systems and more focused on leveraging natural biological pathways to synthesize new systems.
 In synthetic biology, researchers have embraced layered abstractions to great effect.
 Endy (2005), for example, argues for using predefined functional modules to create biological systems.
 Indeed, an engineering discipline such as synthetic biology can more readily use layered abstractions because the models need only to model the systems being created.
 The bioengineers choose the systems to be modeled, and they choose them in part because they can model them.
 To be effective, scientific models need to model the systems given to us by nature, which are much more numerous.
 And we can't choose those.
 They are given.

 In the next two chapters, I will elaborate on the layers in figure 3.3 , with an emphasis on understanding how they came about and with the goal of showing that the specific design of such layers is the creative work of humans, not a collection of God-given facts.
 But first I would like to spend a little time thinking about how to decide which layer to focus on for any given task.

+[3] An epiphenomenon is a phenomenon that can be completely explained in terms of more fundamental phenomena.

 3.3 模型的传递性